 Comfort Promise.
-Ask your pharmacist about a numbing cream and apply it to your child's arm if they are receiving a needle.
+Ask your pharmacist about a numbing cream and apply it at the inside of BOTH elbows if they are receiving a needle.
 Bring toys/electronics for distraction.
 Have your child sit on your lap.
 Hold your child's hand.
 Give your child options for how they'd like to be seated when possible.
-Before your child's appointment, talk about these techniques with them so they know what to expect.
+Before your child's appointment, talk about these techniques with them so they know what to expect